 - CTR for specific keywords

-Impressions
+Organic Impressions

 You can track impressions in Google Search Console under the “Performance” menu.

-Bounce rate
+Bounce Rate

-However, a high bounce rate doesn’t always mean that your content is of bad quality.
+However, it doesn’t always mean that your content is of bad quality and does not satisfy the search intent.
 For example, if you run a local business, people might visit your site just to check your hours or services.
+In such cases, they might leave quickly, which can increase your bounce rate.
+Itâs important to remember this when you evaluate SEO efforts and user behavior.

-Pages indexed
+Pages Indexed

 Pages indexed is the total number of pages on your site that search engines like Google have analyzed and added to their database.
 You need to keep track of this metric because if your page is not indexed, it won’t be visible in search results.

 Several issues can affect indexing.
 For example, technical SEO problems might prevent Google from crawling your site.
-Additionally, issues with website content or links can also lead to pages not being shown.
+Additionally, issues with website content or broken links can also lead to pages not being shown.

 Large websites must prioritize crawlability to ensure search engines can access and index all crucial pages.
 With so much content, some pages might be missed or overlooked.

 To check the number of pages indexed, you can use Google Search Console.
+Some of the things you need to pay attention to include:

 - Increase or decrease in indexed pages